Benign prostatic hyperplasia (BPH)

-- Make a list of your symptoms, including any that may seem unrelated to the reason for which you scheduled the appointment.
+- Take note of your symptoms, including any that may seem unrelated to the reason for which you made the appointment.

-- Make a list of all medications, vitamins or supplements that you're currently taking.
+- Make a list of all medicines, vitamins or supplements that you take.

-- Write down a list of questions to ask your doctor.
+- Write down questions to ask your health care provider.